davidddeveloper/qcell-sim-registration/README.md

 The [Dockerfile](./Dockerfile) is already created and can be found in the root repository (same as where this README is)

 ##### STEP 2: Create a .env file in sim_registration/
-Passed the correct information in the .env in the djang-app in sim_registration in the following structure
+Passed the correct information in the .env in the django-app in sim_registration in the following structure

     SECRET_KEY = ""  # SECRET_KEY for django
-    JWT_SECRET_KEY = ""  # JWT_SECRET_KEY for djang-jwt
+    JWT_SECRET_KEY = ""  # JWT_SECRET_KEY for django-jwt

     # Note that the values you passed here should correspond with what is in the docker-compose.yml file